obafema/dareyio-pbl/Project25.md

-#### Step 2: Deploy Nginx Ingress Controller
+#### Step 2: Deploy Nginx Ingress Controller and managing Ingress Resources

-* Setting the service type to **Load Balancer** is the easiest way to get started with exposing applications running in kubernetes externally.
-But provissioning load balancers for each application can become very expensive over time, and more difficult to manage.
-Especially when tens or even hundreds of applications are deployed.

-* The best approach is to use **Kubernetes Ingress** instead.
+* Setting the service type to **Load Balancer** is the easiest way to expose application running in Kubernetes externally, the best approach is to use **Kubernetes Ingress** instead.
 But to do that, we will have to deploy an **Ingress Controller**.
 A huge benefit of using the **ingress controller** is that we will be able to use a **single load balancer** for different applications we deploy.

-Note: This controller is maintained by Kubernetes, there is an official guide the installation process.
-Hence, **artifacthub.io** was not used for the deployment.

 * Install Nginx Ingress Controller in the ingress-nginx namespace